+The Proposition 84 IRWM Implementation Grant maximum award will vary for each solicitation and will be outlined in each PSP.
 The maximum grant amount of regional funds to be awarded to an individual funding area will not exceed the allocation schedule in PCR §75027(a), see Figure 1.
 Additionally, as required by PRC §75028(b), funding from one funding area will not be reallocated to another funding area.